NUTRITION

 Read more: 8 Incredible benefits of chia seeds

-Hemp seeds are another great seed to add to your smoothie.
-They are a complete protein, meaning they contain all nine essential amino acids your body needs, and they have almost as much protein as soybeans.
+Hemp seeds are tiny, heart-shaped wonders that will take your smoothies up a notch!
+Also known as hemp seed hearts or hemp nuts (cue the nutty excitement), these little beauties are a complete protein, meaning they contain all nine essential amino acids your body needs, and they have almost as much protein as soybeans.

 Hemp seeds are also a great source of healthy fats, including omega-3 and omega-6 fatty acids.